linehanMatt/tmp-content/blog/narrative-funding-announcement-feb2019.md

 Narrative promises to bring the same kind of transformation to data.
 Customers can use Narrative’s software to acquire the precise data they need automatically by tapping into a well of data created by many sellers.
 Instead of using pre-packaged data segments, Narrative offers data specificity at scale.

-#### How Narrative works:
+#### How Narrative works

 * Narrative is an automated software-driven marketplace where buyers and sellers can transact on data
 * For buyers, Narrative’s product is designed to help make it simple to acquire the specific data they need to help expand their customer base and grow their businesses.
 * Buyers can directly access data from all sellers via the Narrative platform, or source direct relationships using Narrative’s software as infrastructure.
 * For sellers, Narrative’s tools help them package and transport data in a way that this is useful and actionable.
 * It’s fast, simple and transparent.
 Buyers and sellers can engage in direct relationships with one another.
 * It’s built with privacy and data security at its core.

-#### Why this matters:
+#### Why this matters

 * Nearly every business is seeking more information on its customers -and potential customers.
 Moreover, even as more companies collect data directly, most have substantial data needs that go unfulfilled.
 * Fundamentally, incomplete data costs businesses millions, if not billions in potential growth.
 * Similarly, companies that amass valuable data and don’t use it are missing out on significant untapped revenue

 Narrative has just raised $3 million to help build out its product and team.
 Investors include Glasswing Ventures, XSeed Capital, Tuhaye Venture Partners, and Revel Partners.
 The company has raised a total of $5.5 million to date